coldworld22/Skillbridge/docs/deployment.md

 ```

 Restart the backend so the updated CORS settings take effect.
+If CORS errors occur when requesting a password reset, ensure the FRONTEND_URL contains your frontend's domain.
+The API only sends CORS headers for domains listed there.

 ### Home page shows "Failed to load tutorials" or "Failed to load categories"